I-1-0-7.Instructions for HALLEX Authors

 In certain instances, OAO may make minor changes to HALLEX via action items without preparing individual transmittals.
 These changes are announced through an entry in the Daily PolicyNet Instructions Postings messages for Hearings, Appeals and Litigation Law (HALLEX) Manual Action Items.
 The linked entry leads to a Policy Instruction (see EXHIBIT) describing the specific change(s) and explaining the reason for the change(s).
 The Policy Instructions are stored in PolicyNet under Instructions, HALLEX, HALLEX Action Items.

-OAO will not routinely refer for DC-level approval proposed HALLEX action item changes that involve only the following:
+OAO designated staff will not routinely refer for Executive Director or delegate approval proposed HALLEX action item changes that involve only the following:

 Nomenclature changes (e.g., updating the name of an SSA component);